Five steps to developing students' skills for tomorrow's challenges@headingTag>

 3. Teach tolerance and resilience

 To successfully work in a growing collaborative and global community, employers will be looking for candidates who show an ability and openness to communicate with unfamiliar cultures and ideas.
 To build these skills, students will need exposure to open discussions and experiences that can help them feel comfortable communicating with others.
 School trips, debating sessions, visits to a workplace or Q&As with a local employer are all good ways of showing students open mindsets in action.
 For example, why not ask Founders4Schools to connect your school with a local business leader to give an inspirational talk about their experiences?
-If you sign in to LifeSkills you can also book a volunteer session, with a Barclays employee coming in to bring an extra dimension and insights to your lesson.
+Your institution may be eligible for free LifeSkills sessions facilitated by one of our charity partners, supported, where possible, by Barclays employees to give real-world examples.

 4. Help students learn through their strengths